Financial Aid Policies

 In some cases, the Director of Financial Aid may adjust the expected family contribution derived from the federal methodology system if the officer has documented reason to believe that the original contribution calculated does not accurately reflect the student’s or parents’ current ability to contribute to the cost of attendance.
 This is called a Request for Review and will require full documentation.

 Financial Aid and Satisfactory Academic Progress Policy

-Students attending Maine Maritime Academy and receiving financial assistance are expected to maintain academic progress towards a degree.
+Students attending Maine Maritime Academy and receiving financial assistance are expected to maintain academic progress toward a degree.
 The Satisfactory Academic Progress Policy is in compliance with Federal Student Aid Regulations.

 What is Satisfactory Academic Progress (SAP) Policy?

 Federal financial aid regulations require financial aid recipients to make progress toward earning their degree, stay above specific GPA minimums and to complete the degree within a maximum time-frame.
 You can lose eligibility if you are not doing well in your classes and/or frequently withdraw from classes and/or if it is taking you a very long time to earn your degree.
-If you are not meeting the minimum standards, even if you are allowed by our academic dean to continue your enrollment, you will have to do so without the benefit of financial aid.
+If you are not meeting the minimum standards, even if you are allowed by the Vice President of Academic Affairs to continue your enrollment, you will have to do so without the benefit of financial aid.

 What is Expected?

 Your progress is measured at the end of the spring semester.
 If you are not making satisfactory progress, you will be notified, with a letter, from the Financial Aid Office, regarding the loss of your eligibility for financial aid effective the following semester or for the semester in which you have applied for aid.

 Degree seeking students are required to maintain a cumulative grade point average based on the number of credits earned.

 Degree seeking students are required to complete a specific percentage of credits that are attempted.